MicrosoftDocs/fabric-docs/docs/data-engineering/runtime.md

 Microsoft Fabric Runtime 1.1 comes with a collection of default level packages, including a full Anaconda installation and commonly used libraries for Java/Scala, Python, and R. These libraries are automatically included when using notebooks or jobs in the Microsoft Fabric platform.
 Refer to the documentation for a complete list of libraries.

-Microsoft Fabric periodically rolls out maintenance updates for Runtime 1.1, providing bug fixes, performance enhancements, and security patches. *Staying up-to-date ensures optimal performance and reliability for your data processing tasks.*
+Microsoft Fabric periodically rolls out maintenance updates for Runtime 1.1, providing bug fixes, performance enhancements, and security patches. *Staying up to date ensures optimal performance and reliability for your data processing tasks.*

 ## New features and improvements